dchampion/shared-mutable-state/README.md

 </pre>

 #### Analysis
 The most obvious thing to note is the large number of intersections and collisions.
-Recall that even a single occurence of either condition violates the invariant of the consecutive-number producer, which is that each call to its <code>next()</code> method produce a unique number; namely 1 greater than that produced by its last invocation. <code>Unsynchronized</code> is a badly flawed state-transition strategy.
+Recall that even a single occurrence of either condition violates the invariant of the consecutive-number producer, which is that each call to its <code>next()</code> method produce a unique number; namely 1 greater than that produced by its last invocation. <code>Unsynchronized</code> is a badly flawed state-transition strategy.

 The problem is that the contents of the <code>next()</code> method are not <i>atomic</i>.
 Absent atomicity, calls to <code>next()</code> from multiple threads can be interleaved, resulting in reads of state in one thread that have not yet been fully written in the other.